-This section contains instructions on how to integrate RSA SecurID Access with Salesforce using a SAML SSO Agent.
+This section describes how to integrate RSA SecurID Access with Salesforce using a SAML SSO Agent.

-Follow the steps in this section to configure RSA Cloud Authentication Service as an SSO Agent SAML IdP to Salesforce .
+Perform these steps to configure RSA Cloud Authentication Service as an SSO Agent SAML IdP to Salesforce .

-1. Logon to the RSA SecurID Access console and browse to Applications > Application Catalog, search for Salesforce and click +Add to add the connector.
+1. Sign into RSA Cloud Administration Console and browse to Applications > Application Catalog, search for Salesforce and click +Add to add the connector.

 2. Enter a name for the application in the Name field on the Basic Information page and click the Next Step button.